coleifer/peewee/docs/peewee/quickstart.rst

 -----------------

 A Peewee application starts with a :class:`Database` object and one or more :class:`Model` classes.
-The database object manages connections; model classes map to tables.
+The database object manages connections.
+Model classes map to tables.

 .. code-block:: python